Moana Hotel: Moana Surfrider

 In 1989, a $50 million restoration restored the Moana to its 1901 appearance and incorporated the 1969 Sheraton Surfrider Hotel and the 1952 SurfRider Hotel buildings with the 1901 Moana Hotel building into one beachfront resort, the Sheraton Moana Surfrider.
 The property has been recognized with the President's Historic Preservation Award, the National Preservation Honor Award, the Hawaii Renaissance Award, and the Hotel Sales and Marketing Association International Golden Bell Award.
-The main historic section of the hotel, the Banyan Wing, has been listed on the National Register of Historic Places.
+The main historic 1901 section of the hotel, the Banyan Wing, has been listed on the National Register of Historic Places.

 The hotel was the base of operations for about 24 White House staff members who accompanied President Barack Obama to his Winter White House at Plantation Estate during Christmas visits.

 In 2007, Starwood Hotels & Resorts, the management company of the Moana, rebranded the hotel from Sheraton Hotels and Resorts to Westin Hotels & Resorts.
+The name of the hotel became Moana Surfrider, A Westin Resort & Spa.
+The low-rise 1952 wing was renamed the Diamond Wing.
+The 1969 wing was renamed the Tower Wing.

 On November 12, 2024, Moana Surfrider hotel workers ratified a new contract.

+In May 2026, the entire property completed a major renovation.
+The 1952 wing was renamed the Surfrider Wing, returning it to its original name.